 Retailers are facing increasing challenges as people demand healthier, locally-grown produce at an affordable price.
 These challenges forced them to invest in emerging technologies that could provide answers for most of these stakeholder requirements.
 One of these emerging technologies includes Vertical Farms.
 Since the start of the pandemic and the subsequent supply chain disruptions, large retail companies such as Walmart, Carrefour, Leclerc, Metro and others have been increasing their investment as the technology proves to be a savour, at least for some crops…

-The Most Recent Move, Walmart Invests In US Startup Plenty
+The Most Recent Move, Retail Chain, Walmart Invests In US Startup Plenty

 Walmart, the US largest retailer, decided to invest in vertical farm startup Plenty at the beginning of the year.
 The San-Francisco based vertical farm, founded in 2014, operates an indoor plant science research facility in Wyoming and will soon add another facility in California which, according to them, will be the world’s highest output vertical indoor farm.
 It is due to open in the second half of this year.